-Computational models of visual search provide different accounts for search 248 termination in target-absent trials.
-For example, in some versions of the Guided Search 249 model, 'target absent' judgments are the result of exhausting the search on items that 250 surpassed a learned 'activation threshold' (Chun & Wolfe, 1996; J. M. Wolfe, 1994).
-In 251 difficult searches, the activation threshold is set to a low value, thereby requiring the 252 scanning of multiple items before a 'no' response can be delivered.
-In contrast, in easy 253 searches the activation threshold can be set to a high value, reflecting a belief that a target 254 would be highly salient.
-More recent models include a quitting unit that can be chosen 255 with a certain probability (Moran, Zehetleitner, Müller, & Usher, 2013) or a quitting 256 threshold parameter that resembles a noisy timer on search duration (J. M. Wolfe, 2021).
-257 Importantly for our point here, these different parameters all share high similarity with the 258 SDT criterion or the high-threshold q parameter, and reflect explicit or implicit beliefs 259 about the subjective salience of a hypothetical target in the array - a form of 260 self-knowledge.
-261 the accuracy of the mental self-model: participants take longer to conclude that a target is 265 missing when they believe they would take longer to find the target, and these beliefs 266 about hypothetical search times are generally accurate.
-In the two upper panels of Fig. 4 I 267 provide two examples of cases where beliefs about search behaviour perfectly align with 268 actual search behaviour, leading to optimal search termination.
-However, self-knowledge 269 about attention in visual search is not always accurate.
-For example, when searching for an 270 unfamiliar letter (for example, an inverted N) among familiar letters (for example, Ns), the 271 unfamiliar letter draws immediate attention without a need for serially attending to each 272 item in the display.
-Still, participants are slow to infer the absence of an unfamiliar letter, 273 exhibiting a search time pattern consistent with a serial search for 'target absent' responses 274 only (Wang, Cavanagh, & Green, 1994).
-In the context of my proposal here, this can be an 275 indication for a blind spot of the mental self-model, failing to represent the fact that an 276 unfamiliar letter would stand out (see Fig. 4, lower panel).
-277
+Computational models of visual search provide different accounts for search termination in target-absent trials.
+For example, in some versions of the Guided Search model, 'target absent' judgments are the result of exhausting the search on items that surpassed a learned 'activation threshold' (Chun & Wolfe, 1996; Jeremy M. Wolfe, 1994).
+In difficult searches, the activation threshold is set to a low value, thereby requiring the scanning of multiple items before a 'no' response can be delivered.
+In contrast, in easy searches the activation threshold can be set to a high value, reflecting a belief that a target would be highly salient.
+More recent models include a quitting unit that can be chosen with a certain probability (Moran, Zehetleitner, Müller, & Usher,

+2013) or a quitting threshold parameter that resembles a noisy timer on search duration (Jeremy M. Wolfe, 2021).
+Importantly for our point here, these different parameters all share high similarity with the SDT criterion or the high-threshold g parameter, and reflect explicit or implicit beliefs about the subjective salience of a hypothetical target in the array - a form of self-knowledge.

+Usually, search times in target-present and target-absent trials are highly correlated, such that if participants take longer to find the target in a given display, they will also take longer to conclude that it is absent from it (Jeremy M. Wolfe, 1998).
+This alignment speaks to the accuracy of the mental self-model: participants take longer to conclude that a target is missing when they believe they would take longer to find the target, and these beliefs about hypothetical search times are generally accurate.
+In the two upper panels of Fig. 4 I provide two examples of cases where beliefs about search behaviour perfectly align with actual search behaviour, leading to optimal search termination.
+However, self-knowledge about attention in visual search is not always accurate.
+For example, when searching for an unfamiliar letter (for example, an inverted N) among familiar letters (for example, Ns), the unfamiliar letter draws immediate attention without a need for serially attending to each item in the display.
+Still, participants are slow to infer the absence of an unfamiliar letter, exhibiting a search time pattern consistent with a serial search for 'target absent' responses only (Wang, Cavanagh, & Green, 1994).
+In the context of my proposal here, this can be an indication for a blind spot of the mental self-model, failing to represent the fact that an unfamiliar letter would stand out (see Fig. 4, lower panel).